- AOA Legal FAQ

 The AOA has long been the voice of independent doctors and we want to help you succeed.
 Independent practice is thriving—whether you are practicing independently, want to learn more about it or want to find opportunities, the Center for Independent Practice (CIP) is your home.

 This is your one-stop hub for resources to help advance your professional skills.
 Revisit often to find more information and tools to help you grow as the AOA fights for broader scope, recognition and opportunities for doctors of optometry.

-The Southern College of Optometry and the Northeastern State University Oklahoma College of Optometry have the highest rate of AOA membership among students who graduated from 2011-2021, and the highest rates of faculty membership in AOA among all schools and colleges of optometry.
+The Southern College of Optometry and the Northeastern State University Oklahoma College of Optometry have the highest rate of AOA membership among students who graduated from 2011-2021, and the four CIP partner schools have the highest rates of faculty membership in AOA among all schools and colleges of optometry.

 EyeLearn: Professional Development Hub